-Preheat Oven to 450 degrees F. Place mushrooms and 1/4 tablespoon olive oil in a bowl.
+- Preheat the Oven to 450 degrees F. Place mushrooms and 1/4 tablespoon olive oil in a bowl.

-Sprinkle w/ salt and pepper and oregano and toss to distribute oil and seasonings.
+- Sprinkle with salt and pepper and oregano and toss to distribute oil and seasonings.
 Turn out into a rimmed baking sheet and set aside.